 Every turn in Cartagena provides the perfect photo opportunity.
 Houses here are lathered in colorful paint, creating a candy-coated city, full of life and vivacity.
 Keep your phone ready, because you'll never know when you pass the perfect façade.

-Drink Cocktails & Eat Ceviche While You Walk
+Cocktails and Eat Ceviche

 Sometimes the best meals don't take place within restaurant doors, and this statement rings true in Cartagena.
 The city awakens at night, and a trove of vendors fill the streets, offering a variety of local dishes.
 You can order anything from beers to ceviche, and there are no restrictions on where and how you consume it.